Join us at our meeting Sunday February 9th 4:00-6:00 pm.

 If you can't figure out what the heck's going on in that hive, ask our Facebook group, where club members post questions, answers, and many opinions.
 You can also post photos of your beekeeping successes!

-It's a good idea to have pollen patties on hand, so you have them when necessary.
-The club has pollen patties for sale, $4 each.
-Placerville area, contact John Havicon at 916.996.8371, or for the Cameron Park area, contact Bernie Ruzicka at 916.719.6708.
-They are also available at our club meetings.
+It's a good idea to have bee feed on hand, so you have it when necessary.
+EDB has pollen patties ($4.00) and Hive Alive ($9.00) patties for sale.
+They are in the Placerville area, contact John Havicon at 916.996.8371, Patties are also available at our club meetings.

-Join us for the next meeting, Sunday, March 10th, 4-6 at Cameron Park Community Center, Social Room.
+Join us for the next meeting, Sunday, February 9th, 4-6 at Cameron Park Community Center Social Room 2502 Country Club Dr, Cameron Park.